SentryShot/sentryshot/addons/doods2/README.md

 #### Trigger duration (sec)

-Recording trigger will be active for this duration in seconds.
+The number of seconds the recorder will be active for after a object is detected.

 #### Use sub stream